 - Expanded Title IV-E funding for children whose parents are in a family-based treatment facility.

 - Guidance on family foster home licensing through the federal Department of Health and Human Services.

-To learn more about Maine's planning and implementation of the Family First Prevention Services Act and the Stakeholder workgroups that have been created to assist OCFS in this process, please click on the icon's below for more information.
+To learn more about Maine's planning and implementation of the Family First Prevention Services Act, please click on the icon's below for more information.

 For more information about the Family First Prevention Services Act or to learn more about how you can be involved in this initiative, please contact OCFS Family First Program Manager Christine Theriault at Christine.Theriault@maine.gov or 207-624-7914